Siege of Wadi Deif (2014): Siege

 On 15 April, six rebels were killed while no less than 40 were injured, and contact was lost with 25 rebels after an ambush by Syrian Army units around Hamadiyah base.

 On 14 May, rebels detonated a tunnel bomb underneath the Wadi Deif military base, destroying the western entrance of the base completely.
-According to opposition sources and SOHR, rebels killed between 35-100 Syrian soldiers due to the explosion.
+According to opposition sources and SOHR, rebels killed between 35 and 100 Syrian soldiers due to the explosion.
 Rebel progression in Idlib continued in early July focusing on the area surrounding the Hamadiyah base.
 Immediately west of the Army base were four checkpoints: Hanajak, Tafar, Dahman and al-Midajin which form an arc, insulating Hamadiyah from the west to the north.

 On 7 July, rebels raided the Taraf checkpoint southwest of Hamadiyah as part of an operation entitled "The Battle of One Army."
 After targeting a number of military tanks with TOW missiles, rebels stormed the checkpoint and seized a number of T-55 tanks.
 The checkpoint was used by the rebels as a staging point to continue their offensive northwest toward the Dahman checkpoint, before being completely demolished to prevent the Army from reoccupying it.
 Rebels also advanced 600 meters north towards the Dahman checkpoint located northwest of Hamadiyah and captured it on 9 July.
 After capturing the checkpoint and a quantity of supplies inside, rebels destroyed it, again in an attempt to prevent government forces from reoccupying the position.
 On 16 July, rebels attacked the al-Midajin checkpoint located north of Hamadiyah and the smaller, Hanajak checkpoint located immediately west of the base.
 Hanajak fell to rebels with little resistance.
 Clashes continued between rebels and soldiers as rebels attempted to continue their advance towards the base.